loganangell/100_Days_of_Code/Day_6/README.md

 ```
 ### Top 10 companies based on pay

-Refer to the [executed output](https://github.com/loganangell/100_Days_of_Code/blob/main/Day_5/Rank_Output/top_25_paying_data_jobs.csv) for the top 10 paying companies in 2025.
+Refer to the [executed output](https://github.com/loganangell/100_Days_of_Code/blob/main/Day_6/company_salaries.csv) for the top 10 paying companies in 2025.

 For the project, the following information was noted:
-* The top 10 salaries derived from various well-known companies such as:
+* The top 10 salaries derived from various well-known companies, such as:
     * Netflix
     * Dow Jones
     * OpenAI
     * ByteDance
     * and more
 * Netflix, as of their 2025 job postings, reported the highest average salary postings for all their job postings at $428,375
-    * Also, they appear to have the longest range of salaries from $106,000 to $680,000
+    * Also, they appear to have the longest range of salaries, from $106,000 to $680,000
 * Dow Jones appears to have the next highest average salary at $377,500
 * Other companies in the top 10 have average salaries above $267,500